 (formerly Red Box Project Monaco)

-The Red Box Project is a community-based, not-for-profit initiative, which aims to support young people throughout their periods by providing red boxes filled with free period products to local schools.
+Monarègles is a community-based, not-for-profit initiative, which aims to support young people throughout their periods by providing free period products to local schools and encouraging more information about periods, while distributing First Period Kits to students.

 In 2019, SheCanHeCan (SCHC) started the Red Box Project Monaco, working in close collaboration with the International School of Monaco (ISM) who was the first school to provide free organic period products to their students.
 Alongside providing such products, SheCanHeCan also conducted workshops about periods, encouraging all students to speak about periods more openly.
 SCHC also appointed Student Ambassadors within the schools who were in charge of restocking products, all communication and hosting workshops.